hazelcast/hazelcast-jet/site/docs/operations/cluster-sizing.md

 of 50k events each second, the data are kept for 30 seconds before being overwritten.
 The job snapshot frequency was set to 1 second.

-The job is restarted from last snapshot if a cluster member fails.
-In our test, the cluster restarted the processing in under 3 seconds (failure detection, clustering changes, job restart using last snaphot) giving the job enough time to reprocess the 3 seconds (~ 150k events) of data it missed.
+The job is restarted from the last snapshot if a cluster member fails.
+In our test, the cluster restarted the processing in under 3 seconds (failure detection, clustering changes, job restart using the last snapshot) giving the job enough time to reprocess the 3 seconds (~ 150k events) of data it missed.

-More aggresive [failure
+More aggressive [failure
 detector](https://docs.hazelcast.org/docs/4.0/manual/html-single/index.html#failure-detector-configuration)
 and a larger event journal can be used to stretch the error window.